blog

 Participants might also extend their stay to explore the local area, providing further income for the community.
 Local restaurants, shops, and other businesses can also reap the economic benefits of the tournaments held in the area.
 They may offer concessions and services at the tournament, near the hotel, or as post-event activities.

-Another benefit of Stay to Play is that attendance can be recorded easily with all participants and guests staying in the same hotel.
-Event organizers and/or housing companies can gather data from reservations and room blocks to see the total number of attendees, the percentage of traveling attendees, the number of rooms booked, and more.
+For CVBs and sports commissions: Another benefit of Stay-to-Play is that attendance can be recorded easily with all participants and guests staying in the same hotel.
+Event organizers and/or housing companies can gather data from reservations and room blocks to determine the total number of attendees, the percentage of traveling attendees, the number of rooms booked, and other relevant information.
 This allows event organizers and/or housing companies to prove the economic impact of their events.
 This data makes their events attractive to host cities, which entices cities to support the event organizers and/or housing companies in venue selection, hotel selection and more.

 Local sports commissions and CVBs benefit from this data since it shows the direct revenue generated from athletes and spectators who stay in local hotels, eat at local restaurants, and shop in local stores.
 Plus, if the data indicates that a particular sport or event attracts a significant number of overnight visitors, the sports commission might decide to promote that event more or attract similar ones.

-Event producers and/or housing companies will track how many rooms were booked to support the Stay to Play policy.
-This analysis can give a clear picture of the success of the event and the Stay to Play policy.
+For event producers and housing companies: Event producers and/or housing companies will track how many rooms were booked to support the Stay-to-Play policy.
+This analysis can give a clear picture of the success of the event and the Stay-to-Play policy.

 Important insights include: